 After a few months, I did start having sexual fantasies.
 But they were all fantasies of non-consensual sex.
 Why?
 Because on some intuitive level that made them safer, less taboo, and less sinful.
 After all, in these fantasies, I didn’t have a choice.
 I didn’t have sexual agency.
 I wasn’t choosing to have sex.
 I wasn’t active.
 It wasn’t that I wanted to fantasize about non-consensual sex; rather, as a result of the purity culture and my suppression of my sexuality, this was the only kind of sex I could fantasize about.

-When my husband and I began having sex, we found that the only way I could orgasm was to pretend our sex was non-consensual.
-It was as though imagining and miming being coerced was the only way I could truly let go, detach from myself, and give myself permission to feel sexual pleasure.
 Being an active sexual agent, even in my thoughts, had been a no-no for so long that this suppression had become hard-wired into my brain.
-It literally took us years to figure out a way for me to have orgasms without pretending that our sex was non-consensual.
-I have nothing against people who simply enjoy this sort of sex play or this sort of fantasies, and I’m not saying it’s bad.
-It’s just that I really wanted to be able to experience orgasm without having to pretend sex was non-consensual.
+It literally took us years to figure out a way for me to get off without engaging in some sort of role-play.
+Yes, kink is a thing, and I’m not saying it’s bad.
+It’s not!
+It’s just that I really wanted to be able to get off without having to engage in some form of non-consensual play.

-It’s been some years now, and things have gotten better.
-I can have orgasms without pretending our sex is non-consensual, and I now have sexual fantasies in which I am an active sexual agent.
-There are some things I’m still working on, because these sorts of thought patterns don’t go away overnight, but I’m confident that I’m on the right path and have a bright sexual future.
+It’s been some years now, and things have evolved over time.
+I can now get off without pretending our sex is non-consensual, and can have sexual fantasies in which I am an active sexual agent.
+There are some things I’m still working on, because these sorts of thought patterns don’t go away overnight, but I’m confident that I’m on a good path.